Mamadou Samassa (footballer, born 1986)

-Mamadou Samassa (born 1 May 1986) is a footballer who plays as a forward and is currently a free agent.
-He primarily plays in the lead striker role.
+Mamadou Samassa (born 1 May 1986) is a former footballer who played as a forward.
+He primarily played in the lead striker role.
 Born in France, he is a former French under-21 international, but switched allegiance to Mali, his country of origin.

 Career

 Early career

 Born in Montfermeil, Seine-Saint-Denis, Samassa began his career as a youth with local amateur outfit Red Star Paris.
 After spending over seven years in the club's youth system, he joined Le Mans Union Club 72 in the next region over initially as an under-18 player.
 While in the club's academy, he helped the Le Mans youth side win the 2004 edition of the Coupe Gambardella.
 Following the 2005–06 season, he signed his first professional contract and was promoted the senior team being assigned the number 19 shirt.

 Le Mans

 Samassa made his league debut on the opening match day of the 2006–07 season against Nice starting in a 1–0 victory.
 In the just the third match of the season, he scored his first career goal as a professional nailing the equaliser in the 53rd minute against Valenciennes.
 Le Mans later won the match 3–2 with a late goal from another youngster Ismaël Bangoura.
 Samassa appeared as a starter regularly throughout the season, despite being only 20 years of age.
 He scored two goals in two matches against Sochaux and also scored against Sedan giving him a total tally of 5 goals for the season.
 Le Mans won all five matches he scored in.

 The next season was projected to be a breakout year for the player, however, in just the fourth match of the season, Samassa was severely injured.
 He miss four and a half months and returned to the squad on 19 January 2008 in a 1–2 defeat to Bordeaux appearing as a substitute.
 He made only 16 appearances that season scoring only one goal.